Rikaisan/BTARedstoneTweaks/README.md

 - Allow powering Mesh Blocks to block them

 ### Maybe
-- Add observer functionality to motion sensor
+- ~~Add observer functionality to motion sensor~~ Observer block planned for vanilla BTA! in 7.4
-- Make activator be able to retake some items like discs from jukeboxes ot items from golden meshes
+- Make activator be able to retake some items like discs from jukeboxes or items from golden meshes
 - Allow a slot to be used twice on an activator (e.g. bucket in a sequence of steps would be able to be handled properly)
 - Activator rail
 - Minecart with basket, going over mesh blocks drops items in order and over golden mesh blocks only a certain item.